TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 of the post will be shown.

-**Content:** The content of the post is used to provide a more substantial piece of text, or an image, to a post.
+**Content:** The content of the post is used to provide a more substantial piece of text, or an image.
 The content is optional, and if it is not included then only the headline of the post will be shown.
-The content can be either a piece of text _or_ an image, and it cannot contain both.
+The content can be either a piece of text _or_ an image, but it cannot contain both.

 If an image is used, it must be inserted using the same